 Note: ssl_trusted_certificate specifies the trusted CA certificates chain file, in PEM format, used to verify client certificates and OCSP responses.

 The Nginx ssl_buffer_size config option sets the size of the buffer used for sending data via HTTPS.
-By default, the buffer is set to 16k, which is a one-size-fits-all approach geared toward big responses.
-However, to minimize TTFB (Time To First Byte) it is often better to use a smaller value, for example:
+By default, the buffer is set to 16k, a one-size-fits-all approach geared toward big responses.
+However, to minimize TTFB (Time To First Byte), it is often better to use a smaller value, for example:

 (I was able to shave about 30 – 50ms off TTFB.
 Your mileage may vary.)